sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

 Open the `BasePlugin.cs` file

-Add the three functions below into this class.
+Copy the following code into the class.

 ```csharp
     [KernelFunction("GetLoggedInUser")]